Dylanluo05/TLDEW-DylanLuo/README.md

   * Sleep deprivation, depression, anxiety, and impulsivity.
   * Dopamine feedback loops.

+GitHub Pages Action:
+1. Come up with three of your own Beneficial and corresponding Harmful Effects of Computing
+  * Beneficial:
+    * Resources are easily accessible.
+    * Increased efficiency.
+    * Improved communications accross long distances.
+  * Harmful:
+    * Some programs can have harmful effects on your computer.
+    * There are some inappropriate or dangerous websites on the Internet.
+    * Computing may not always have the most credible or best resources.
+2. Talk about dopamine issues above.
+Real?
+Parent conspiracy?
+Anything that is impacting your personal study and success in High School?
+  * Dopamine is a real hormone, as it has been scientifically thoroughly researched.
+I believe that working hard and as a result feeling productive allows my body to produce dopamine, which positively impacts my personal study and Academic success.

 ### College Board Topic 5.2 Digital Divide Notes: ###

 #### Video #1: ####